JetBrains/guide/site/tips/local-history/index.md

 In the Local History window, tab into the `Old Changes` panel.
 Cursor down to the edit.
 Tab to go into the changes.
-And – on Mac – `Ctrl-Cmd-Right arrow` to accept changes.